Ma defeated reigning champ Fan Zhendong to claim his sixth singles crown after Chen made it four consecutive titles with victory over Wang Manyu.

 Reigning Olympic table tennis champion Ma Long and fellow Chinese star Chen Meng took the spoils at the season-ending 2020 ITTF Finals in Zhengzhou.

-Chen won her fourth consecutive women's title, beating Wang Manyu in a repeat of last year's final.
+Chen claimed her fourth consecutive women's title, beating Wang Manyu in a repeat of last year's final.

-Then Ma avenged his defeat in last week's Men's World Cup final to Fan Zhendong, winning the decider 11-8, to claim his sixth ITTF Finals men's singles crown and his first since 2016.
+Then Ma avenged his defeat in last week's Men's World Cup final to Fan Zhendong, winning in five games to claim his sixth ITTF Finals men's singles crown and his first since 2016.

 "Perhaps it was not as closely contested as last week's final in Weihai, but each individual game was very tough.
 I had some lucky points and Fan gave his best, but I'm happy with the final victory." - Ma Long in his on-court interview